-Walking the Camino del Norte.
-After the Camino Frances and the Camino Portugues, this pilgrimage between mountains and the ocean is on the wish list of many pilgrims.
+Walking the Camino del Norte to Santiago de Compostela means to encounter cliffs, deep blue sea and the snowy peaks of majestic Picos de Europa.
+After the Camino Francés and the Camino Portugués, this pilgrimage between mountains and ocean stands in the wish list of many pilgrims.

-I walked from San Sebastian to Markina in 3 days, along the coastline of Northern Spain.
+I walked from San Sebastian to Markina in 3 days, along the coastline of Northern Spain,just a section of the Camino del Norte, without getting to Santiago de Compostela.
 The cliffs and deep blue sea stand out against the snowy peaks of the Picos de Europa.
 I saw deserted beaches and medieval coastal towns.
 From time to time the path swerves inland into the forested hills, but it never took me long to descend to the ocean again.
 And the view?
 That is unbeatable on this part of the Camino del Norte!

 San Sebastian – Getaria

 The next morning I get up early.
 My walking on the Camino del Norte is about to begin!
-The Camino del Norte leaves San Sebastian and the Gulf of Biscaye behind and travels west along the Basque coast.
+The Camino del Norte leaves San Sebastian and the Gulf of Biscaye behind and follows west along the Basque coast.
 Today I have almost a whole day of hiking with a sea view.
 The trail starts with a steep climb to the top of Mount Igueldo.
-After this, the route continues without too great height differences on rural roads.
+After this, the route continues with no particular height differences on rural roads.
 I walk through an open landscape of meadows, farms, pine forests and cypresses.
-Just before you reach the small harbor town of Orio I pass the beautiful Romanesque Martinuskerk.
-In the coastal town of Zarautz I take a first break with a café con leche and tapas.
-The beach is used by many surfers.
-It is beautiful to see!
+Just before you reach the small harbor town of Orio, I pass the beautiful Romanesque Martinus Church.
+In the coastal town of Zarautz I take a first break with a café con lecheand tapas.
+The beach is used by many surfers, such a beautiful context to relax!
 After Zarautz the Camino picks up a medieval trail that takes you to Getaria our final destination.
 The Gothic church of this historic harbor town is definitely worth a visit.

-Getaria itself is a pleasant and pleasant coastal place.
-There are many bars and restaurants.
-Getaria is a fishing town.
-A spacious fishing port is located on the east side of the isthmus between the center and the peninsula of San Antón, nicknamed “The Mouse of Getaria” due to its shape.
+Getaria itself is a pleasant coastal place, a fishing town with many bars and restaurants.
+A spacious port is located on the east side of the isthmus between the center and the peninsula of San Antón, nicknamed “The Mouse of Getaria” due to its shape.
 Another important economic activity is viticulture; Getaria is the main center of txakolina production, a Basque wine variety.
 But after such a day of walking, I go to the beach to rest.

 After a good breakfast I continue my Camino del Norte.
 It takes a while to find out how to get out of Getaria.
 The way in which they place the famous ‘yellow shell’ is apparently not very clear (with the yellow rays to the left, right or straight ahead).
 A shell simply means straight ahead.
 The coast disappears a bit from my sight, but I pass small villages where time seems to have stood still.
 I see the blue water again via an idyllic coastal road.
 It is Sunday, good weather and so many Spaniards visit the coast.
 And I understand why, the beaches are so beautiful.
 Clean, small, white sand and beautiful bays.
 And they are plentiful, so it is not really very busy anywhere.